patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/efectomariposa.png)

 Note:
+These reflections led me to make my next project, efecto mariposa (or "the butterfly effect")

+I wanted to make a more sensitive installation, where techonology was hidden beneath a more natural interface.

+**add a slide, starting at 2:45, ending at 3:45 on the video on http://patriciogonzalezvivo.com/2011/efectomariposa/ **

+The kinect was new back in those days, and I did a realtime simulation of the different spheres of an ecosystem,

+**add slides of pics of people and hands playing with the system**

-**Where I want to make a more sensitive installation... where techonolgy was a little more hided and the interdace were more natural.
-Using in that time, the new kinect, I did a realtime symulation of the different spheres of an ecosystem, programmed in such a way that invites the user to interact with it but by doind that the ecosystem suffers...
-It reacts badly if you interact with it in an aggressive way...
-Forcing the user to wait unitl the system enter in some sort of balance again.
-Forced a gentle experimentation with the system**
+programmed in such a way that the ecosystem suffers if people interact with it in an aggressive way... **Then they had to wait until the system regained balance to interact with it again.**

+This forced a gentle experimentation with the system

 --